Welcome to the

-I would like to extend our special thanks to bp, for their support of the programme this year, and to all the business and industry experts who have shared their time and expertise with this year’s WE Innovate teams.
+Finally, I would like to extend our special thanks to bp, for their support and also to the industry experts and programme alumni, who have generously shared their time and expertise with this year’s participants.

 Meet the Finalists

-The five finalist teams have undergone months of masterclasses, business coaching and a pitch training to compete in the finals.
-The judges have awarded teams that have shown outstanding commitment, unique ideas, potential for commercialisation and teamwork.
+The five final teams have undergone months of masterclasses, business coaching and pitch training to compete in the finals.
+The judges will award marks to teams based on displays of outstanding commitment, unique ideas, the potential for commercialisation and teamwork.

 Prize and Awards